marukosy124/doctor-booking-system/README.md

 ## Setup

-1. Add the API key in your .env as REACT_APP_API_KEY
+1. Add the API key in your .env
 2. Run `yarn install` to install dependencies
 3. Run `yarn start` to run the app in the development mode.
 Open http://localhost:3000 to view it in the browser.